 Our priority is to provide a supportive and welcoming environment for residents and their relatives for those who, for peace of mind, feel happier with the knowledge that there is someone there for them all day, every day with meals and professional help 24 hours a day.
 Staff can provide personal care when needed, such as help with bathing, dressing, cleaning and laundry.
 Each home has a communal entrance, lounge and dining room.
 Residents are provided with fully furnished and decorated rooms but are welcome to bring in their own possessions.
-Each room provides a high level of privacy and amenities such as en suite facilities, an emergency pull cord, a television, a telephone point and even internet and satellite TV at request*.
+Each room provides a high level of privacy and amenities such as en suite facilities, an emergency pull cord, a television, a telephone point and even internet and satellite TV on request.

 This level of care allows for independent living, but the support is there if it’s needed.
 Many of our residents chose to move into this type of accommodation to give them companionship, safety and above all peace of mind that there is someone there if they need help.